Atlantis and other incredible lost cities around the world

 Ravenser Odd, Yorkshire, England, UK

-Often referred to as Yorkshire’s Atlantis, Ravenser Odd is a medieval town which is believed to have sank off the coast of east Yorkshire.
+Often referred to as Yorkshire’s Atlantis, Ravenser Odd is a medieval town which is believed to have sank off the coast of East Yorkshire.
 The settlement was built on sandbanks at the mouth of the Humber estuary in 1235 and was a thriving trading port, home to more than 400 houses.
 It also had a sea wall, harbour, marketplace and prison, according to historical records.

 Ravenser Odd, Yorkshire, England, UK

 So what became of this once-prosperous town?
 It declined slowly over time from the beginning of the 14th century, due to being eroded and regularly flooded.
-It was then completely abandoned following a major storm in 1362, which caused it to become completely engulfed by the ocean.
+It was then completely abandoned following a major storm in 1362, which caused it to become engulfed by the ocean.
 But in 2022, researchers at the University of Hull announced they thought they were close to locating the lost settlement – which could have wide-reaching impacts on our understanding of the region’s past.

 CM Dixon/Print Collector/Getty Images